-An open source, dark-first design system and agentic workflow primitives.
-Monochromatic backbone with a configurable accent color.
-Three presets.
+An open source, light-first design system and agentic workflow primitives.
+A monochromatic backbone with a single, restrained black accent.
 No bloat.
 Still evolving.

 Every design system I've used was built for CRUD apps: forms, tables, dashboards.
 When I started designing AI-native products, the gaps became obvious.
 There were no components for approval gates where a human decides whether an agent proceeds.
 No reasoning traces that show users why an AI made a decision.
 No confidence indicators, no token counters, no execution timelines.